 Proprietary funds are used to account for activities that are similar to those often found in the private sector.
 All assets, liabilities, equities, revenue, expenses, and payments relating to the government's business activities are accounted for through proprietary funds.
 Proprietary funds are reported using the economic resources measurement focus, and the accrual basis of accounting.
 With this measurement focus, all assets and all liabilities associated with the operation of these funds are included on the balance sheet.
 Operating statements present increases (e.g., revenues) when they are earned and decreases (e.g., expenses) when they are incurred.
 Operating revenues include charges for services.
 Operating expenses include costs of services as well as, materials, contracts, personnel, and depreciation.
-All revenues and expenses not meeting these definitions are reported as nonoperating revenues and expenses.
+All revenues and expenses.